syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/appearance.md

 ## Chart title

-Chart can be given a title using [`title`](../api/chart3d/chart3DModel/#title) property, to show the information about the data plotted.
+Chart can be given a title by using [`title`](../api/chart3d/chart3DModel/#title) property, to show the information about the data plotted.

 {% if page.publishingplatform == "typescript" %}